Part 3.1. Who may apply?

 • a political body.

-A business name or trading name is not acceptable as the name of an applicant.
-The owner(s) of the business registration would be the applicant.
 If the trade mark is owned by a corporation, the application should be made in the corporation’s name and not in the name of the directors or shareholders.
-A trust is to apply in the name of the trustees.
+A relationship to a trust can be recorded if the legal name of the trustee is provided.
+For example, “[Trustee’s legal name] as trustee for [trust name]”.”

 1.2 An application can be assigned prior to registration (s106), therefore the name of the applicant may change after filing.